KeenanRileyFaulkner/killersMusicReactApp/README.md

 ### Database Model

-The database model is attached as a pdf.
+The database model is included in the repo as a pdf.
 The database utilizes Postgres.

 ### Server